jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Answer these questions (not all of the Answers are in each case study and might have to do some outside research.)

-* What market does that company serve?
+* Breifly explain what market does that company serve?
 (What do they do?)
 And have they always served that market?
 * What Operating System(s) are used by this product to run their servers and services?
 * What programming languages/frameworks are used?
 * What storage and what database technologies are used?